JDP-Security/security-research-papers/2026-05-12-langchain-orchestration-poisoning-disclosure.md

 ---

 ### **Executive Summary**
 This white paper documents a critical architectural vulnerability within **LangChain**, the industry's most widely adopted AI orchestration framework.
-Project Nuka-AI has identified an architectural boundary limitation where the framework acts as a **Confused Deputy**, processing unvalidated, user-controlled paths and executing high-privilege file operations.
+JDP Security has identified an architectural boundary limitation where the framework acts as a **Confused Deputy**, processing unvalidated, user-controlled paths and executing high-privilege file operations.

 This vulnerability allows a single tenant in a shared AI platform, or a user of a public AI agent, to achieve permanent compromise of the service’s core logic, leading to data exfiltration, lateral movement, and irreversible system integrity loss.